The photon PDF within the CT18 global analysis: Implications for photon-initiated processes at the LHC

 \subsection{$W^+W^-$ pair production}

-Exclusive or quasi-exclusive $W^+W^-$ production at the LHC via $pp\to p^{(*)}W^+W^-p^{(*)}\to p^{(*)}\mu^\pm e^{\mp}p^{(*)}$ has been measured by both the CMS~\cite{Chatrchyan:2013foa,Khachatryan:2016mud} and ATLAS~\cite{Aaboud:2016dkv} experiments.
+The total cross sections of exclusive or quasi-exclusive $W^+W^-$ production at the LHC via $pp\to p^{(*)}W^+W^-p^{(*)}\to p^{(*)}\mu^\pm e^{\mp}p^{(*)}$ has been measured by both the CMS~\cite{Chatrchyan:2013foa,Khachatryan:2016mud} and ATLAS~\cite{Aaboud:2016dkv} experiments.
 The experimental cross sections are corrected to the full phase space, with results summarized in Tab.~\ref{tab:WW}.
 The theoretical predictions are evaluated as

 where $pp\to pW^+W^-p$ represents the elastic scattering process in which the proton remains intact.
 The Monte-Carlo simulated cross sections are taken as $\gamma\gamma\to W^+W^-\to \mu^{\pm}e^{\mp}X$ with photon ($\gamma$) distribution function being calculated from the equivalent photon approximation (EPA) \cite{Budnev:1974de}.\footnote{CMS takes CalcHEP and MadGraph, respectively, for the predictions of 7 TeV and 8TeV, while ATLAS adopts Herwig++, resulting in a smaller cross section due to different implementations of EPA.
 Herwig++ uses the integration of the dipole form factors \cite{Gieseke:2011na}, while both MadGraph and CalcHEP directly implement the approximated form \cite{Budnev:1974de}.} The measured values and theoretical predictions are listed in the second and third column, respectively, of Tab. \ref{tab:WW}.
 The branching ratio of $W^+W^-$ pairs decaying into $\mu^{\pm}e^{\mp}X$, including $\tau$ leptonic decays was taken as BR=3.23\% \cite{Agashe:2014kda}.\footnote{In Ref. \cite{Beringer:1900zz}, the branch ratio of $W^+W^-\to\mu^{\pm}e^{\mp}X$ was taken as a slightly different value, BR=3.1\%.} The dissociation factor, $F$, reflects the effect of including also the ``quasi-exclusive" or ``proton dissociation" production contribution, was extracted from the CMS and ATLAS data of high-mass lepton-pair production $\gamma\gamma\to\ell^+\ell^-$.
+We note that, as found in Ref.~\cite{Harland-Lang:2016apc}, underlying event contributions from subsequent rescatterings of the intact proton are expected to be small in the exclusive, non-dissociative channel and are not explicitly calculated here.
 With the $F$ and BR, we can correct the Monte-Carlo simulated EPA prediction to the exclusive cross section at the $W^+W^-$ undecayed level, listed as the EPA (fifth) column in Tab. \ref{tab:WW}.

 The implications of the CMS (quasi-) exclusive $W^+W^-$ production data were investigated in Ref.~\cite{Ababekri:2016kkj}, in which the CMS data was found to be in good agreement with a theory prediction including both elastic and single-dissociative contributions predicted by CT14QED and CT14QEDinc PDFs~\cite{Schmidt:2015zda}.
 Here, we compare in Tab.~\ref{tab:WW} the predictions of elastic photons in CT18lux (same as CT18qed) and MMHT2015qed to CMS and ATLAS data on the exclusive $\gamma\gamma\to W^+W^-$ production cross section to the EPA predictions, as shown in the last two columns of the table.
 We find that MMHT2015qed yields an enlarged (relative to CT18lux) cross section due to its larger elastic photon, as shown in Fig.~\ref{fig:elastic}.
 We also quantify the uncertainty due to potential variations in the elastic photon contribution as discussed in Sec.~\ref{sec:nonDIS}, with MMHT2015qed giving a slightly smaller uncertainty.
 In addition, we also show the invariant mass distribution, $\dd\sigma/\dd M_{WW}$, for exclusive $W^+W^-$ production in Fig.~\ref{fig:WW}.
 At larger invariant masses, the elastic photon of MMHT2015qed results in a similar uncertainty as CT18lux, although the central value is about 10\% larger.